Athletic training program mission and learning goals

 - Demonstrate the knowledge of prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.

-- Demonstrate mastery of knowledge and skills outlined in the current edition of the Athletic Training Education Competencies published by the NATA (National Athletic Trainers’ Association).
+- Demonstrate mastery of knowledge and skills outlined in the current edition of the Athletic Training Program Competencies published by the NATA (National Athletic Trainers’ Association).

 - Demonstrate love and respect for all patients regardless of their culture, social status, or beliefs, while providing the best healthcare available.